 Newrybar Merchants is a collective of local artisans and curators set in a charming 1890’s homestead.
-Each merchant occupies a room in the homestead so every space is like a treasure chest of one-of-a-kind homewares and lifestyle finds.
+This space is a treasure chest of one-of-a-kind homewares and lifestyle finds.
 There is also a dedicated gallery space that keeps changing.
 This is one place you’ll find yourself in where your senses become overwhelmed by the beauty surrounding you.
 But be warned, once you step inside, you may not want to leave!

-The gorgeous Luther and Co right next door to Newrybar Merchants houses a treasure trove of old and new special finds.
+The gorgeous Luther and Co houses a treasure trove of old and new special finds.
 Here you’ll find locally sourced and handcrafted furniture, homewares, gifts and antiques.
 This little store showcases the work of so many local creative people and Wendy the owner has an incredible eye.
 Luther her beloved German Shepherd (and store mascot) seems to approve.
-He’s pretty friendly too and appreciates pats!
+He’s pretty friendly too and appreciates a pat!

 SHOP FOR FINE JEWELS